 This is truly the perfect beef pot roast, tender and delicious with or without the optional gravy.
-I add potatoes, but you could also leave them out or cook them separately.
+Add potatoes, leave them out, or cook them separately.

 - 2 large onions (peeled and quartered)

 - 4 carrots (cut into 3-inch pieces, halved lengthwise)

 - 2 sprigs fresh rosemary

 - 1 1/2 to 2 pounds potatoes (peeled and quartered)

 - Sprinkle the chuck roast with salt and freshly ground black pepper

 - Heat 2 tablespoons of the vegetable oil or extra virgin olive oil over medium-high heat in large saucepan or Dutch oven.
 Add the onions to the pot.
 Cook, stirring, until the onions are lightly browned, about 5 to 8 minutes.

 - Add the carrots and cook, stirring, for 2 minutes.
 Remove the carrots and onions to a plate and set aside.

 - Add the remaining 1 tablespoon of oil to the pan and sear the roast, turning to brown all sides, about 6 to 8 minutes total.
 Remove the roast to a plate and set aside.